Omni-guides/Wabbajack-Linux-Bottles/README.md

 Do the same for a downloads location, or just accept the default that Wabbajack provides for you.

-In my experience, Wabbajack may crash, fairly often, and you'll have to restart the application as above, and select the 'Install from disk' option, to re-start the download and install.
-I had to babysit the download quite a bit during testing, which is why, even after all of this, I still prefer to run Wabbajack in a Windows VM (or another Windows system) and then copy the list over.
+In my experience, Wabbajack may crash, fairly often, and you'll have to restart the application as above, and select the 'Install from disk' option to re-start the download and install.
+I had to babysit the download quite a bit during testing, which is why even after all of this, I still prefer to run Wabbajack in a Windows VM (or another Windows system) and then copy the list over.
 That way you can just kick it off and leave it to run.

 ---

 Conclusion

-One way, or another, when you get the modlist downloaded, you can move on to actually getting the modlist running so you can play the game.
-The steps to do so are outlined in my other guide - [Skyrim + Wabbajack Modlist + Linux / SteamDeck](https://github.com/Omni-guides/Skyrim-Wabbajack_Modlist-Linux).
+One way or another, when you get the modlist downloaded, you can move on to actually getting the modlist running so you can play the game.
+The steps to do so are outlined in my other guide - [Wabbajack Modlist + Linux / SteamDeck](https://github.com/Omni-guides/Wabbajack-Modlist-Linux).
 As mentioned at the top of the guide, please do drop by the #unofficial-linux-help channel of the main [Wabbajack Discord](https://discord.gg/wabbajack) if you spot an issue with the guide, something doesn't work right for you, you have a suggestion, or even if you just want a chat :)